 Earnings per share for the Group (diluted earnings per share) are calculated on the basis of the financial result after tax for the year (financial result after tax for the year adjusted for dilutive effects) divided by a weighted average number of shares outstanding for the year (weighted average number of outstanding shares for the year adjusted for dilutive effects).
 Dilution effect is weighted number of outstanding share options which are in-the-money during the year.
 Accretive effects are not taken into consideration.
 Earnings per share is not affected by the dilution effect if negative results in the period.

-Earnings per share 2019 2018 Weighted average number of shares (in '000) 37 229 27 797 Dilution effect (in '000) 706 556 Weighted average number of shares fully diluted (in '000) 37 935 28 353 Net loss for the year -88 746 -34 780 Earnings per share (NOK per share) -2.38 -1.25 Diluted earnings per share (NOK per share) -2.38 -1.25
+Earnings per share Weighted average number of shares (in '000) 2020 37 285 2019 27 797 Net loss for the year -72 239 -88 746 Earnings per share (NOK per share) -1.94 -2.38